 We find in Figure 10 that the residuals from model m8 are significantly different from those obtained from m6.
-There are clearly some clusters of positive and negative residuals, in particular, along ages and cohorts.
+There are clearly some clusters of positive and negative residuals, in particular, along ages.

 The difference between models m6 and m8 is that the age pattern of mortality is assumed to be linear in model m8.
 The heatmaps in Figure 10 indicate that this is a rather strong assumption as it seems that there is some remaining structure with respect to age in the residuals for the three groups.
-The heatmaps also suggest that might be appropriate to include a cohort effect in model m8.
+The scatterplot of residuals as a function of cohorts in figure 11 shows some structure, suggesting that it might be appropriate to include a cohort effect into model m8.
+The scatterplot also shows non-random structure along the age dimension, which confirms the conclusions we draw from the heatmaps.